afbrouwer/WASH_RCT_transmission_modeling/README.md

 "prevalences.RDS"

-The subdirectory Counterfactuals contains the additional code needed to reproduce the results and figrures from "Improving the effectiveness of water, sanitation, and hygiene interventions: a simulation approach to generalizing the outcomes of intervention trials."
+The subdirectory Counterfactuals contains the additional code needed to reproduce the results and figures from "Improving the effectiveness of water, sanitation, and hygiene interventions: a simulation approach to generalizing the outcomes of intervention trials."
 It includes the following files:

 Simulate counterfactuals - "Code_counterfactuals_Bangladesh"